 The team consists of the staff, the girls and their parents.
 They all have an equally important role to play.

 The tutor and housemistress, supported by the nurses, the chaplain, counsellors and other staff, make up the pastoral team.
 Their aim is to provide a safety-net around the girls so they feel confident to take responsible risks, so that they might grow.
 We constantly encourage them to step up to challenges rather than away from them, whilst providing them with a safe environment to do so.
 We are acutely aware of the challenges involved in transitioning to a new school but being in small tutor groups, with a tutor who quickly gets to know them, helps enormously.
 New girls also have a Keeper and an older girl as a buddy to help them settle in, as well as House Staff, who run a programme of specially designed activities.

 Tudor Hall students achieve outstanding A-level results with all students achieving excellent outcomes and going on to a range of top universities.

 Head Teacher’s Philosophy

-Tudor Hall is unique in so many ways.
-It is a thriving, vibrant, full boarding and day school for girls aged 11 to 18, based in Wykham Park near Banbury, which definitely ‘punches above its weight’.
+Tudor Hall is exceptional and unique in so many ways.
+It is a thriving, vibrant, full boarding school with an integral day community for girls aged 11 to 18.

 Back to all Schools